Rent safe and private dog parks hosted by locals

 • Team or single-dog?
 A single dog and handler play the game at one time

 • Are dogs loose at the same time?
 (Is the sport reactive dog friendly?)
-Dogs can often see each other, and it depends on the venue whether or not the field is separated from those on the sidelines
+Dogs can often see each other—depending on the venue, the field may or may not be separated from those on the sidelines

 • Team or single-dog?
 Both are possible!

 • Are dogs loose at the same time?
 (Is the sport reactive dog friendly?)
-Dogs need to run by one another and pass from behind (or be passed) in competitions
+Dogs need to run by one another and pass from behind (or be passed) in close proximity in competitions

-These three canine sports are all different variations of having your dog pull you while wearing a specific harness (the right equipment is important to safely distribute weight to avoid injury).
+These three canine sports are all different variations of having your dog pull you while wearing a specific harness.
+(The right equipment is important to safely distribute weight and avoid injury.)

 • At its simplest, skijoring is a winter sport where a skier is pulled by a horse, dog, or even a motor vehicle.
 It combines the velocity of downhill skiing with the more approachable terrain of its cross-country counterpart.